minio/docs/source/reference/minio-mc-admin/mc-admin-console.rst

 .. start-mc-admin-console-desc

-The :mc-cmd:`mc admin console` command returns server log entries for each MinIO server in the deployment.
+The :mc:`mc admin console` command returns server log entries for each MinIO server in the deployment.

 .. end-mc-admin-console-desc